 Steph: How has Boxing helped you connect more with your power?

 It started while throwing my first punches, revealing the physical power I was capable of generating.
 Immediately, I was hooked.
 As I got more serious about the sport, the training intensified and the stakes grew higher.
 This is where I used my art, writing and meditative practices to move through and let go of the obstacles I encountered in training.
 Over time, these practices brought more of my whole self to the table, translating into more power and greater sensitivity.
-I felt that actually healing and simplifying the excessive noise really helped me show up more fully.
+Quieting excessive inner chatter and self doubt through combined practices helped me show up more fully.

 Steph: How inspired have you been from the ancient Warriors and Martial Artists?